Hritik-choukikar/Hritik-choukikar/README.md

 ## 🔥 Current Project: Streaming Service

-I'm currently working on a **Streaming Service** that integrates seamlessly with cloud databases (Aiven MySQL) and Kubernetes deployments.
+I'm currently working on a **Streaming Service** that integrates seamlessly with cloud databases and Kubernetes deployments.
 I'm currently developing a Streaming Service composed of multiple microservices that work together to deliver a seamless experience.
 Each microservice is designed with clear boundaries and responsibilities — from user authentication and content management to video delivery and notifications.
-The system integrates securely with cloud databases (Aiven MySQL) and runs on Kubernetes for scalability, resilience, and automated orchestration.
+The system integrates securely with cloud databases and runs on Kubernetes for scalability, resilience, and automated orchestration.

 ### ✨ Highlights
 - **Secure Connectivity**: SSL/TLS enabled with mounted CA certificates.